 In human teenagers, the surge of new and powerful hormones helps remodel the juvenile brain into an adult brain, but that hormonal flush also affects the nervous system, likely reducing the youngsters’ ability to control their emotions and impulses, while increasing their sensitivity and irritability.

 Could hormones also make our young dogs hypersensitive, and cause them to disregard and disobey their owners?
 To find out more about the behavioral changes that likely accompany the physiological ones that juvenile dogs experience, Asher and her colleagues followed a group of guide dog puppies, including German shepherds, Labrador retrievers, and golden retrievers, plus mixes of these breeds, over the course of the first year of their life.
 They wanted to see whether the relationship between the canines and their humans would parallel the parent-child relationship in humans.
+(Speaking of parallels between dogs and humans, click through to see if your dog is ticklish, too.)

 A Parent-Child Bond